Data Sonification:

 Data from the Federal Emergency Management Agency (FEMA)

 For my second data sonification project, I wanted to focus on something that was more sonically intuitive than my last Lord of the Rings sonification exploration.
 (As fun as it was, I realized it might be difficult for a listener to understand the meaning of the sounds without an informative visual reference or sonic lexicon!)
-I wanted to create a time-based sonification, and associate numeric value with pitch.
-A friend of mine suggested the idea of creating a natural disaster-focused project, and after some investigation I found the Open FEMA Data Sets resource.

-Considering the most prevalent disaster types in the disaster declaration data over time (fires, severe storms, hurricanes, and floods), I was curious to know what the disaster count trend was over the last few decades.
 I decided to associate the numeric count of total disasters per year with pitch (higher pitch = higher frequency), and associate the individual yearly disasters with amplitude similarly.
 The total count is represented by a marimba, and the individual disaster types are represented by weather sound sample tracks.
 More ambient than anything, you can hear a crackling fire, a rumbling storm, whistling wind, and rushing water to represent fires, severe storms, hurricanes, and floods, respectively.

 Below is the sonification, accompanied by an animated visualization I created to pair with it: